|Nutrition Facts (per serving)|

 Spread all of the slices of bread evenly with the cream cheese.

 Cover one side of the sandwich with slices of salmon.

 Season with the lemon juice, parsley, salt, and pepper.

-Slice the sandwich diagonally two times to create four triangle finger sandwiches.
+Slice the sandwich diagonally twice to create 4 triangle finger sandwiches.

 - These sandwiches are best made close to the time when they will be served.
 While you can refrigerate them for a couple of hours, the bread can begin to dry out, and they won't be as satisfying.
 If you are preparing in advance, place them closely together layered on a sheet pan and wrap well with plastic wrap to retain the moisture.
 Store in the refrigerator.

 - If you want to create a traditional afternoon tea menu, include finger sandwiches with scones, marmalade, lemon curd, and herbed butter.
 The favorite teas to serve include black teas like Earl Grey and Assam.
 Be sure to ask your guests for preferences, as some may want herbal teas like chamomile and mint.